-Immigration Ban Suspended In Part By Federal Courts; Refugee Deportation Halted
+Immigration Ban Suspended In Part By Federal Courts — Refugee Deportation Halted

 The deportation of the two would have exposed them to possible repercussions and retaliations in their native countries specifically for the services they and their families had provided to the United States military.
 A 2013 Forbes article highlighted the dangers to interpreters that serve the United States.
 Interpreters have expressed fears that they would be killed and beheaded because everyone knows that they have worked with coalition forces.

 The judge’s ruling will affect an estimated 200 people currently being held in airports across the United States.
-These people are holders of legitimate visas and greencards who were detained based on President Trump’s executive order.
+These people are holders of legitimate visas and green cards who were detained based on President Trump’s executive order.

 It is important to note that the ruling does NOT affect people who were not already in the United States or en route.
 People who are still stuck abroad are still stuck there pending a complete ruling on the constitutionality of the immigration ban.
 However, the stay will prevent deportations until a permanent ruling is made.